 If it's with the same provider or if you've missed the cooling-off period, call the supplier you're due to move to and ask it to switch you to its cheapest fixed tariff (use a comparison to check).
 Otherwise you'll have to wait until the supply is live before switching again.

 A: Probably, as we're in a price rise environment.
 Yet they're not part of the herd like the big six, so don't rigidly follow the timetable.
+Some may just increase prices in March or April.

 A: The point of a fix is you're not affected by energy price rises.